 It took me a while to figure out why it was different.
 Death is death and loss is loss, right?
 Nope.
 In my mom’s and dad’s case, they wanted to live but their bodies had other plans.
 In my brother’s case, his body was willing to go on but his spirit wasn’t, and knowing that broke my heart.

 By now, you are probably wondering how all this fits into the theme of this blog, making a good life even better.
 How could I possibly characterize my life as “good” at the beginning of my journey, given the losses I have had to deal with?

 I can do so because I have dealt with them—or, more precisely, am dealing with them—and survived.
 I can do so because having survived I can share what helped me so that maybe it will help others.

 The best thing I did after my brother’s death was to start attending a support group for people who had lost loved ones to suicide (groups meet around the country—learn more here).

 I learned so much from the other members of the group, including that I wasn’t going crazy even though I often felt like I was.
 I would look at the grieving faces of people who had lost parents and children and partners and siblings and I would see myself in their stories of making it through the first holiday or anniversary.

 As I listened, something strange would happen: the certainty that none of them were responsible for their loved one’s death would settle upon me.
 And when I say that I was certain that this was true, I don’t mean that I logically concluded that they did everything within their power.
 This was a certainty that I felt in my gut and my bones and anywhere else that guides insight.

-After probably six months of this, it occurred to me that if they couldn’t have done anything to prevent the death of their loved ones then maybe—just maybe—I couldn’t have done anything to prevent John’s death.
+After probably six months of this, it occurred to me that if they couldn’t have done anything to prevent the death of their loved ones then maybe—just maybe—I couldn’t have done anything to prevent my brother’s death.
 Maybe—just maybe—some of the certainty I felt about their circumstance, I should recognize in mine.